Corkscrewsonline.Com

 I found a few pieces at good prices but all doubles to sell on, maybe next time for me then.

-corkscrews for resale & then swooped on Lot 43 which included
+resale & then swooped on Lot 43 which included a beautiful 19th

-a beautiful 19th century sheath corkscrew accompanied by two
+century sheath corkscrew accompanied by two wonderful peg &

-wonderful peg & worms.
-My next buy was Lot 55, a great group
+worms.
+My next buy was Lot 55, a great group of mechanicals to

-most of the lots he was after but his bid was good enough on Lot
+the lots he was after but his bid was good enough on Lot 59 to secure

 Part of Lot 13, a wonderful nickel